Home destroyed, space heater cited

-Fredericktown Fire Department responded to a call on Saturday at 11:35 a.m. for a residential fire located at 1861 Madison 212.
+The Fredericktown Fire Department responded to a call at 11:35 a.m., Feb.
+4 for a residential fire located at 1861 Madison 212.

 When crews arrived on the scene, the home was already fully engulfed in flames.